-- 73. Where an incremental signal has been received analysis is undertaken to determine what capacity exchange would be required to satisfy the incremental capacity request without the need for investment.
-Capacity substitution will be determined by assessing the flow patterns that can be accommodated by the NTS; i.e. without increasing the risk of capacity constraint management actions being required. - 74.
+- 72. Where an incremental signal has been received analysis is undertaken to determine what capacity exchange would be required to satisfy the incremental capacity request without the need for investment.
+Capacity substitution will be determined by assessing the flow patterns that can be accommodated by the NTS; i.e. without increasing the risk of capacity constraint management actions being required. - 73.
 Capacity substitution will firstly be considered within the relevant entry zone.
-If this cannot satisfy the increment at the recipient ASEP then substitutions outside the relevant entry zone will be considered. - Substitution analysis will commence by increasing the flow (in the assessment scenario) at the recipient ASEP to the prevailing Obligated Entry Capacity quantity plus any previously reserved capacity. - 75.
-Flow will be reduced at the least interactive ASEP(s) to the recipient ASEP to maintain a supply / demand balance. - 76.
-Substitution analysis will continue by increasing the flow (in the assessment scenario) at the recipient ASEP by the level of the Incremental Obligated Entry Capacity. - 77.
-The Obligated Entry Capacity will be reduced at the donor ASEP by the incremental quantity at the recipient ASEP.
-Where the Substitutable Capacity at the donor ASEP is less than the incremental capacity then further donor ASEPs will be used.
-These will be selected according to paragraphs 64 67.
-Where this impacts on flow, rebalancing will be undertaken at the least interactive ASEP(s) to the recipient ASEP. - 78.
-The Obligated Entry Capacity at donor ASEPs will progressively be reduced until either: - the Incremental Obligated Entry Capacity requirement request is satisfied; or - all Substitutable Capacity (see paragraph 22) has been substituted; or - further capacity cannot be substituted without exceeding an exchange rate of 3:1.
+If this cannot satisfy the increment at the recipient ASEP then substitutions outside the relevant entry zone will be considered. - Substitution analysis will commence by increasing the flow (in the assessment scenario) at the recipient ASEP to the prevailing Obligated Entry Capacity quantity plus any previously reserved capacity. - 74.
+Flow will be reduced at the least interactive ASEP(s) to the recipient ASEP to maintain a supply / demand balance. - 75.
+Substitution analysis will continue by increasing the flow (in the assessment scenario) at the recipient ASEP by the level of the Incremental Obligated Entry Capacity.